 "Some of the best songwriters that are working out of our pop space are the ones that can take these very, very specific feelings that you would expect a teenager or a young adult to have and then sing and write about them in a way that makes them universal," Werde told Reuters.

 "That's a skill that needs to be respected.
 It's not easy to write great, simple love songs."

-If "Believe Acoustic" reaches No. 1 in the Billboard 200 album chart next week, Bieber will become the youngest artist to have five No. 1 albums under his belt.
-He would also be one of the few artists, including The Beatles and Jay-Z, to have a No. 1 album each year for four consecutive years.
+The singer will become the youngest artist to have five No. 1 albums under his belt, and one of few artists, including The Beatles and Jay-Z, to have a No. 1 album each year for four consecutive years.

 Bieber, who surpassed Lady Gaga earlier this month to become Twitter's most-followed person, will make his television hosting debut on "Saturday Night Live" on February 9, the night before the Grammy awards.

 Bieber told Billboard he would not be attending the Grammy awards ceremony in Los Angeles.